 If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.

-Talk to a foreclosure lawyer, tax lawyer, or real estate lawyer if you're facing a tax sale in Vermont and have questions about the process or need help redeeming your property,
+Talk to a foreclosure, tax, or real estate lawyer if you're facing a tax sale in Delaware and have questions about the process or need help redeeming your property.